realpython/python-guide/docs/scenarios/scrape.rst

 will focus on the former.

-XPath is a way of locating information in structured documents such as HTML or XML pages.
-A good introduction to XPath is `here <http://www.w3schools.com/xpath/default.asp>`_ .
+XPath is a way of locating information in structured documents such as HTML or XML documents.
+A good introduction to XPath is on `W3Schools <http://www.w3schools.com/xpath/default.asp>`_ .

-One can also use various tools for obtaining the XPath of elements such as FireBug for Firefox or in Chrome you can right click an element, choose 'Inspect element', highlight the code and the right click again and choose 'Copy XPath'.
+There are also various tools for obtaining the XPath of elements such as FireBug for Firefox or if you're using Chrome you can right click an element, choose 'Inspect element', highlight the code and then right click again and choose 'Copy XPath'.

 After a quick analysis, we see that in our page the data is contained in two elements - one is a div with title 'buyer-name' and the other is a